We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 UTIs are uncomfortable, but they’re not an immediate medical emergency.
 Some people make the mistake of assuming the same is true with a kidney infection.

-Kidney infections are serious conditions and they do require medical attention.
-Untreated, a kidney infection (sometimes called pyelonephritis) can quickly cause long-term kidney damage or kidney scarring.
-These infections can also cause sepsis, which can lead to shock.
+Kidney infections are serious conditions that do require medical attention.
+Untreated, a kidney infection can quickly cause long-term kidney damage or kidney scarring.
+These infections can also cause sepsis, which can lead to sepic shock.

-Because of this, a kidney infection can be fatal if allowed to progress.
-Don’t take any chances by not having it treated by a medical professional.
+Because of this, a kidney infection can be fatal if it progresses.
+It’s important to have it treated immediately by a healthcare professional.

-Severe kidney infections may require admission to the hospital.
+In some cases, kidney infections may require going to the hospital.
 You’ll be given fluids and antibiotics intravenously through an IV, both of which can help treat the infection.

-If you have recurring UTIs that put you at increased risk of frequent kidney infections, your doctor will help you establish the cause of their frequency and help you prevent further infections from occurring.
+If you have recurring UTIs that increase your risk of frequent kidney infections, a doctor will help you establish the cause of their frequency and help you prevent further infections from occurring.

-Some people prefer to treat medical conditions with home remedies or alternative remedies.
+Some people prefer to treat medical conditions with home remedies or complementary remedies.

-Drinking plenty of water can help flush bacteria from the body, helping the infection to be eliminated faster.
+Drinking plenty of water can help flush bacteria from the body, helping eliminate the infection faster.
 It can also help clear out the entire urinary system.

 2. Drink cranberry juice

-Many people prefer the sweet flavor of cranberry juice to water, helping them to drink more.
+Many people prefer the sweet flavor of cranberry juice to water.
 However, cranberry juices full of added sweeteners aren’t great for you.
-A cranberry supplement or pure cranberry juice is a healthier way to get the benefits of cranberries.
+A cranberry supplement or pure cranberry juice is a better alternative to get the benefits of cranberries.

 3. Avoid alcohol and coffee